Cecilia7717/Cecilia7717.github.io/_projects/robustness-of-scientific-ml.md

 location: "La Jolla, CA, USA"
 ---

-Evaluated the robustness of multiple neural networks to different levels of noise at the inputs.
+Evaluated the robustness of multiple neural network models to different levels of noise at the inputs and enhance the robustness.

 Overview
 ======